-Australia in Pictures: 20 Most Beautiful Places to Visit
+Australia in Pictures: 20 Beautiful Places to Photograph

 Capturing Australia's rich beauty in a photograph can be a daunting task.
 The sheer magnitude of the landscapes is awe-inspiring, yet the staggering beauty and bold hues of this sunburned land shine brightly for the lens.
 Emerald rainforests tumbling to sapphire seas; copper-earthed deserts; kaleidoscopic coral reefs; and rugged, red rocks sculpted by wind and water - these tell the story of an ancient land.
 But beauty, they say, is in the eye of the beholder.
 Whether you want to see World Heritage-listed rain forests, glacier-carved mountains, golden beaches, or tropical islands, Australia is home to some of the most beautiful places to visit on the planet.

 Sydney Harbour is considered by many to be one of the most beautiful harbors in the world.
 Crowned by the iconic Sydney Opera House and the Sydney Harbour Bridge, this famous body of water is the heart and soul of the city.
 Hop aboard a harbor cruise or ferry to explore its many secluded coves, tiny islands, and waterfront suburbs, or if you're feeling adventurous, sign up for the Sydney BridgeClimb adventure and admire stunning views from the top of its famous bridge.

 - Read More:

 - 18 Top-Rated Tourist Attractions in Sydney